OSGeo/PROJ/docs/source/faq.rst

 as PROJ.2 in order to distinguish between the two versions.
 Later on both PROJ.3 and PROJ.4 was released.
-By the time PROJ.4 was released the software had matured enough that a new major version release wasn't an immediate necesity.
+By the time PROJ.4 was released the software had matured enough that a new major version release wasn't an immediate necessity.
 PROJ.4 was around for more than 25 years before it again became time for an update.
 This left the project in a bit of a conundrum regarding the name.
 For the majority of the life-time of the product it was known as PROJ.4, but with the release of version 5 the name was no longer aligned with the version number.
 As a consequence, it was